frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 Our Lord says: "You will know them by their fruits.
 Are grapes gathered from thorns?
 Do figs come from thistles?
 So every sound tree bears good fruit, but the bad tree bears evil fruit.
 A sound tree cannot bear evil fruit, nor can a bad tree bear good fruit" (Matt.
 7:16-18).

 Our Lord wants us to be prudent and on our guard against these lying teachers and deceitful doctrines.
-It\'s not always easy to detect them, because sometimes bad doctrine comes with the appearance of being good.
+It's not always easy to detect them, because sometimes bad doctrine comes with the appearance of being good.

-That\'s one of the reasons why the *Catechism of the Catholic Church* is a wonderful book to have at hand, so we can check easily what is and what is not the teaching of the Church.
+That's one of the reasons why the *Catechism of the Catholic Church* is a wonderful book to have at hand, so we can check easily what is and what is not the teaching of the Church.

 The tree is sound when good sap flows through it.
 For the Christian, that is the life of Christ Himself---personal holiness---and nothing else can take its place.
 We should never separate ourselves from Him.
 "He who abides in me, and I in him, he it is that bears much fruit, for apart from me you can do nothing" (John 15:5).

-When we\'re close to Jesus, we become effective.
+When we're close to Jesus, we become effective.
 We learn how to be joyful, to be understanding, to love.
 In short, we learn how to be good Christians.

 St. Teresa of Calcutta was asked once by a journalist: Did she really think that her efforts with the poor in Calcutta were going to solve the problem of poverty in India?
-And her response was, "I\'m not called to be successful; I\'m just called to be faithful."
+And her response was, "I'm not called to be successful; I'm just called to be faithful" (*Interview* with U.S. Senator Mark Hatfield, 1974).

 Each of us is just called to be faithful---to do the particular thing that God has asked us to do; to be in this particular place, this marriage, this family, this job, this particular apostolate.

 Our Lord will bring the fruits.
 He will take care of that.
 When we are united to the vine, the fruits come.
-We can learn, therefore, how to be joyful, to be understanding, and to love; to learn how to be good Christians, even when we don\'t see the fruits.
+We can learn, therefore, how to be joyful, to be understanding, and to love; to learn how to be good Christians, even when we don't see the fruits.

 The life of union with Christ necessarily transcends the limited sphere of the individual---and this to the benefit of others.
 This is the source of apostolic fruitfulness: "the apostolate, of whatever kind it may be, must be the overflow of the interior life" (St. Josemaría, *Friends* *of God,* Point 239), of a life-giving union with Our Lord.

-"This life of intimate union with Christ in the Church is maintained by the spiritual helps common to all the faithful, particularly obtained by active participation in the liturgy" (Vatican II, *Apostolicam actuositatem*, November 18, 1965, Point 4).
+In the decree of the Second Vatican Council, *Apostolicam actuositatem*, it says, "This life of intimate union with Christ in the Church is maintained by the spiritual helps common to all the faithful, particularly obtained by active participation in the liturgy.

-In the decree of the Second Vatican Council, *Apostolicam actuositatem* it says, "Laymen should make such use of these helps that, while meeting their human obligations in the ordinary conditions of life, they do not separate their union with Christ from their ordinary lives, but through the very carrying out of their everyday tasks, whose performance is God\'s will for them, actually promote the growth of their union with him."
+"Laymen should make such use of these helps that, while meeting their human obligations in the ordinary conditions of life, they do not separate their union with Christ from their ordinary lives, but through the very carrying out of their everyday tasks, whose performance is God's will for them, actually promote the growth of their union with him" (Vatican II, *Apostolicam actuositatem*, Point 4, November 18, 1965).

 Contact with Christ in Holy Communion, in the Mass (the true center of the Christian life), in personal prayer and mortification which permit this contact with God, will show itself in the specific way that we set about our daily work, in our dealings with others, whether they be believers or not, and in the way we carry out our civic and social duties.

 The sap is not seen, but the fruit certainly is.
 Christ should be seen in us in the way we behave, in our joy and serenity in the presence of sorrow and difficulties, in our readiness to forgive others.

-He will be seen in the demanding way we fulfill our duties and in our exemplary sobriety in making use of material goods; in our sincere gratitude for the help we\'re offered in the little things of daily life.
+He will be seen in the demanding way we fulfill our duties and in our exemplary sobriety in making use of material goods; in our sincere gratitude for the help we're offered in the little things of daily life.

 If we neglect this intimate union with God, our apostolic effectiveness will be reduced to nothing in the lives of the people we habitually come in contact with.
 The fruits will become bitter and unworthy of being laid before God.

 St. Pius X declares: "But among those who refuse or neglect 'to consider in their heart' (Jer.
 12:11), there are some who do not conceal the consequent sterility of their souls, but excuse themselves, offering as a reason that they are given entirely to the cares of ministry, to the manifold advantage of others.
-He says they are deceived miserably.
-For, unaccustomed to speak with God, they lack the divine fire when they speak to men about him, or impart the principles of Christian living, so that the Gospel message seems to be lifeless in them (Pius X, Encyclical, *Haerent Animo*, August 4, 1908).
+They are deceived miserably.
+For, unaccustomed to speak with God, they lack the divine fire when they speak to men about him, or impart the principles of Christian living, so that the Gospel message seems to be lifeless in them" (Pius X, Encyclical, *Haerent Animo*, August 4, 1908).

-At best then it\'s not unusual for their advice to be merely common sense, with no supernatural content to it.
+At best then it's not unusual for their advice to be merely common sense, with no supernatural content to it.
 They give their own doctrines instead of the Gospel doctrine.
 If we neglect personal piety and real intimacy with God, we shall not perform the deeds God expects from every Christian.

 "For out of the abundance of the heart, the mouth speaks" (Luke 6:45).
 If our heart is not in God, how can we hand down the words and the life that come from Him?